phel-lang/phel-lang/doc/content/documentation/array-table-and-struct.md

 ## Set operations

-A set provide very specific functions described in set theory.
-Such as `union`, `intersection`, `difference` and `symmetric-difference`.
+A set provides very specific functions that are described in set theory.
+These are `union`, `intersection`, `difference` and `symmetric-difference`.

 ### Union